agentsoz/synthetic-population/README.md

    1. Building Addresses shape files can be downloaded at www.data.vic.gov.au/data/dataset/address-vicmap-address.
 The already downloaded addresses shapefiles include Local Government Areas (LGAs) covering Greater Melbourne.
 The Greater Melbourne area accordig to ABS is larger than area covered by Greater Melbourne Metropoliton LGAs.
 So the downloaded LGAs include additional LGAs that are outside Greater Melbourne Metropoliton area.
 The 3 already downloaded address files are `SDM494419.zip`, `SDM494198.zip` and `SDM494202.zip` in `synthetic-population/data/raw/`.
 It is recomended that address files are downloaded as smaller files as above instead of a one large file covering whole Greater Melbourne area because of memory limitations.

+## Adding new properties
+The household sysnthesis logic is purely heuristics based.
+Because of that it is difficult to introduce new properties if they influence relationships and family composistions in the population.
+However, if the new properties do not influence relationships and family compositions the program can be easily extened to retain new properties when the population is synthesised.

+For example, to assign income of individuals, we only need to update the code to read the income from the data file and store it as a property of the person instances.
+This new property will be maintained throughout the population construction and the resulting population will give the distribution of person incomes in differnt households.
+However, this will not guarantee the correct household income distribution.